Boral Asphalt Taree

 After Hours Production and Contact

 As asphalt is a perishable product, it must be made just ahead of when it is needed.
-This means that production also needs to take place after 'normal' hours.
+This means production also needs to take place after 'normal' hours.

 The Taree Asphalt plant's planning consent allows production outside of normal hours when certain conditions are met.
 This includes when the asphalt is needed for (MidCoast) Council or NSW Roads and Maritime Services (RMS) projects which are early starting or late finishing, emergency maintenance, or delayed works due to machinery breakdown.